sashinpivotal/dsa-java-review-doc/README.md

 - Write Unit testing code of *com.hr.personnel.Employee* class
   - Verify that *getEmployeeInfo* and *work* methods work as expected

+- Check in your code to the Github repo

 ### Optional exercise (do this only if you have extra time)